AcademySoftwareFoundation/aswf-docker/README.md

 To get write access to the `aswftesting` dockerhub organisation you can open a jira issue [there](jira.aswf.io).

 ### Status
-As of April 2020 there are full 2018, 2019 and 2020 [VFX Platform](https://vfxplatform.com) compliant images.
+As of June 2020 there are full 2018, 2019 and 2020 [VFX Platform](https://vfxplatform.com) compliant images.
+And a preview of 2021 with devtoolset-9.1 (GCC-9.3.1) and clang-10, N.B. that the built-in CUDA-10.2 is currently incompatible with GCC-9, hoping to update to
+CUDA-11 as soon as possible to restore CUDA support in 2021 images.

 ## CI Packages